 * If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you.
 Learn more.

-Onigiri is the perfect on-the-go snack, but they just taste better when eaten warm.
+Onigiri is the perfect on-the-go snack, but they taste better warm.
 Sadly, reheated rice often becomes congealed and dry with an unpleasant chewy texture.

-To prevent this, I’ve tried three different reheating methods to determine which one will best revitalize their freshness and flavor.
+To prevent this happening to you, I tried five different onigiri reheating methods to find out which one best revitalized their freshness and flavor.

 A note on my experiment

-Wanting to retain their original savory, salty flavor and moist, sticky texture, I experimented with no less than three different reheating methods.
+Wanting to retain their original savory, salty flavor and moist, sticky texture, I tried a few different reheating methods.
+I tested:

 Reheating onigiri in the microwave